-1. Tuition
+1. Tuition and Fees

-Tuition costs are posted in the seminary graduate catalog.
+Tuition rates and administrative fees are posted in the seminary graduate catalog.

 2. Housing/Food

 Housing and food during workshop and seminar meetings are available on the New Orleans campus and at near-by locations at minimal cost.
 Students may inquire about housing by calling the Providence Guest House at (504) 944-4455 or (888) 886-7276.
 Housing information at extension center sites may be obtained through the Office of Professional Doctoral Programs.
 Students are encouraged to cooperate with one another in sharing housing costs in order to minimize expenses during the program.